tweag/jupyenv/README.md

 JupyterLab can be started from the same folder with `nix-shell --command "jupyter lab"`.
-This can take a while, especially when it is run for the first time because all dependencies of jupyter-lab have to be installed.
+This can take a while, especially when it is run for the first time because all dependencies of JupyterLab have to be installed.
 Subsequent runs should be much faster, even when some packages or kernels are changed.

 ## Changes to the default package sets